multiversx/mx-docs/docs/developers/developer-reference/sc-api-functions.md

 nft_add_uri(token_id: &TokenIdentifier, nft_nonce: u64, new_uri: ManagedBuffer)
 ```

-Adds an URI to the selected NFT.
+Adds a URI to the selected NFT.
 The SC must own the NFT and have the `ESDTRoleNFTAddURI` to be able to use this function.

 If you need to add multiple URIs at once, you can use `nft_add_multiple_uri` function, which takes a `ManagedVec<ManagedBuffer>` as argument instead.